-Benchmark MSCI AC World Index
+MSCI AC World Index

+Benchmark The Fund is actively managed.
+The benchmark is a point of reference against which the performance of the Fund may be measured.
+Management of the Fund is not restricted by this benchmark.
+The deviation from the benchmark may be significant and the portfolio of the Fund may at times bear little or no resemblance to its benchmark.

+The benchmark does not take into account environmental and/or social characteristics promoted by the Fund.

 Base Currency US Dollar

 Dealing Frequency Daily on Dealing Day

 Dealing Cut-off Time 13:00 CET

 Valuation Point 16:00 CET

-Associating Dates Final Interim
+Association Dates Final Interim

 Accounting Dates 31 October 30 April

 Risk Management Method Commitment approach

 Share Class Α В 1

-Base Fund Management Fee 1 1.65% 0.90% 0.90%
+Base Fund Management Fee 4 1.65% 0.90% 0.90%

 Performance Fee None

-2 Declaration Ex-Dividend Payment
+Dividend Dates Declaration Ex-Dividend Payment

-Dividend Dates 31 October 1 November 31 December
+31 October 1 November 31 December

-Hedged Share Classes: Mechanism Portfolio hedging: Employs hedging transactions to convert the constituent currency exposures of the underlying assets of the Fund into the hedged Share Class currency.
+Hedged Share Classes: Mechanism NAV hedging: Employs hedging transactions to convert the Net Asset Value from the Base Currency to the currency of the hedged Share Class.